LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.213.3
+*Released*: ?
+September 2022
+* QuerySelect: Allow optionRenderer prop to be passed

 ### version 2.213.2
 *Released*: 6 September 2022
 * Make sure assay functionality is enabled in community edition